mlwinkelman/Michele-JavaScript-Class/README.md

 ## howIGotHere

-Although I have a B.S. in apparel design, I taught myself graphic design and worked in publishing and print for many years.
-I got my feet wet in web design and learned basic HTML and CSS while building my own self-promotional website for freelance work.
-But I'm now really learning how to code at the DaVinci Institute in Westminster, CO as well as through supplemental online courses from Treehouse, Codecademy, and others.
+Although I earned a B.S. in apparel and textile design, I taught myself graphic design and worked in publishing and print for many years.
+Back then, I got my feet wet in web design and learned basic HTML and CSS while building my own self-promotional website.
+But recently I've fallen in love with the challenge of learning to code.
+I continue to grow my skills daily.
 I am on the lookout for new opportunities so please contact me at mlwinkelman@gmail.com.

 ## viewMyWork